-The School Counseling Program.
+The school counseling program.
 The school counseling program is designed to provide prospective school counselors with the knowledge, skills, and competence necessary to establish and conduct effective developmental guidance and counseling programs in schools, kindergarten through the twelfth grade.
-The course of study which leads to a license in school counseling in North Carolina is based on the requirements of the North Carolina State Board of Education and is accredited by the National Council for Accreditation of Teacher Education and by the Council on Accreditation of Counseling and Related Educational Programs (CACREP).
+The course of study which leads to a license in school counseling in North Carolina is based on the requirements of the North Carolina Department of Public Instruction and is accredited by the National Council for Accreditation of Teacher Education and by the Council on Accreditation of Counseling and Related Educational Programs (CACREP).
 School counseling students are not required to hold a teacher's license to enter the program.

-The Community Counseling Program.
+The community counseling program.
 In the community counseling program, students are prepared for counseling in a wide variety of community settings and agencies.
 The course of study is accredited by the Council on Accreditation of Counseling and Related Educational Programs (CACREP).
 Students are admitted on a full-time basis only and all students begin their studies in the fall semester.
-The program takes two years and summer school attendance is required between the first and second years.
-Credit may be allowed for as many as six hours of graduate work transferred from another institution at the discretion of the director.